camunda/docker-camunda-bpm-platform/README.md

 Branches and their roles in this repository:

 - `next` (default branch) is the branch where new features and bugfixes needed to support the current `master` of [camunda-bpm-platform repo](https://github.com/camunda/camunda-bpm-platform) go into
-- `7.x` branches get created from `next` when a Camunda BPM minor release happened and only receive backports of bugfixes when absolutely necessary
+- `7.x` branches get created from `next` when a Camunda Platform minor release happened and only receive backports of bugfixes when absolutely necessary

 ## License